 If digital marketing had already been invented, the chances are nobody would then have gone to the trouble of inventing a non-digital version.
 Given its ease of use, low entry cost and sheer effectiveness, it’s no wonder that many companies choose to go digital for most if not all of their marketing, while very few companies get by without using it at all.
 But diving in without having a clear strategy relating to what you want to achieve, and how you plan to do so – which is what a surprising number of companies do – is guaranteed to ensure that you fail to maximise the possibilities on offer.

 Keep up to date

-The world of digital marketing strategy changes all the time.
+The world of digital marketing strategy changes all the time and that’s why you need a marketing strategy plan..
 To keep up to date with all the latest news is almost impossible, but you can keep on top of things by following us on social media – Twitter, Facebook and LinkedIn.
-If you would like to have a conversation with us about digital marketing strategy, please contact Stephen Brown on 020 7795 8175 or firstname.lastname@example.org – you can also visit our website at www.abacusmarketing.co.uk to find out more.
+If you would like to have a conversation with us about digital marketing strategy, please contact Stephen Brown at Abacus marketing agency London on 020 3858 7836 or [email protected] – you can also visit our website at www.abacusmarketing.co.uk to find out more.